 Admittedly, this started a few years ago, but it is still ongoing in terms of refinement and worth visiting now as an almost complete suite of maps, although I would call this an atlas.
 The entire range of maps and geodata, including specific relief shading forms, can be explored on swisstopo’s very well implemented online interactive map tool.
 The browser-based tool provides over 150 layers of data including current and historical aerial photographs, a range of thematic data, geology, split screen map comparisons… and let’s not forget the obligatory 3D view!

-I’m naturally biased, with my love of (mid-century and vintage) Swiss design and continued use of the classic typeface, Helvetica, but I would still encourage you to explore this further.
+I’m naturally biased, with my love of (mid-century and vintage) Swiss design, but I would still encourage you to explore this further.
 What more could you want from a national mapping organisation?
 I know, there’s always more yet to be imagined!